progManu/Robotics-Excersises/README.md

 ## Table of Contents

-1. **Homogenous matrices**: Indentify the homogeneous matrix that maps from the base to the end-effector 2.
+1. **Homogenous matrices:** Indentify the homogeneous matrix that maps from the base to the end-effector
-3.
+2. **Vector Parameters:** Define with vector parameters or DH the refrence frames of the robot 3.
 4.
 5.